Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Introduction

 \section{Introduction}

 We consider the quantum optimal control problem of determining electromagnetic pulses for implementing unitary gates in a quantum computer.
-A truncated modal expansion of Schr\"odinger's equation is used to model the quantum system, in which the state of the quantum system is described by the state vector\footnote{This paper uses conventional matrix-vector notation.
-For finite-dimensional systems, it is equivalent to the bra-ket notation that often is used in quantum physics.} $\psib\in\mathbb{C}^N$.
-The elements of the state vector are complex probability amplitudes, where the magnitude squared of each element represents the probability that the quantum system occupies the corresponding energy level~\cite{Nielsen-Chuang}.
+A truncated modal expansion of Schr\"odinger's equation is used to model the quantum system, in which the state of the quantum system is described by a state vector in an $N$-dimensional Hilbert space\footnote{This paper uses conventional matrix-vector notation.
+Its basic relations with the bra-ket notation are $|\psi\rangle = \psib$, $\langle\psi| = \psib^\dagger$, $\langle \phi|A|\psi\rangle = \phib^\dagger A \psib$, and $| \phi \rangle \langle \psi| = \phib \psib^\dagger$.} $\psib\in \mathbb{C}^N$.
+The elements of the state vector are complex probability amplitudes, where the magnitude squared of each element represents the probability that the quantum system occupies the corresponding state~\cite{Nielsen-Chuang}.
 Because the probabilities must sum to one, the state vector is normalized such that $\| \psib \|_2^2 = 1$.
 The evolution of the state vector in the time interval $t\in[0,T]$ is governed by Schr\"odinger's equation:

 Here, $i=\sqrt{-1}$ is the imaginary unit and $\gb$ is the initial state.
 The Hamiltonian matrix $H(t;\boldsymbol{\alpha})\in\mathbb{C}^{N\times N}$ (scaled such that Planck's constant becomes $\hbar=1$) is Hermitian and is assumed to be of the form